 Whether you’re preparing for the military or police academy or just out for a recreational activity, going to a shooting range can be a stress-relieving adventure.
 Believe it or not, the benefits of participating in shooting sports can improve your health both physically and mentally.

 Builds physical discipline: In an age of the “couch potato,” this sport can help build many physical disciplines that are not only healthy but enjoyable.
-Increased strength, stamina, hand-eye coordination, and fine motor skills are just a few of the physical disciplines acquired in the shooting sports that apply, not only to this sport, but to all of life.
+Including but not limited to increased strength, stamina, hand-eye coordination, and fine motor skills are just a few of the physical disciplines acquired in the shooting sports that are applicable to all of life.

-Eyesight: Practicing your shooting can’t fix any eye deficiencies, but it can exercise the eye capabilities that you already have.
-By giving your eyes a break from staring at computers, TVs, phones and tablets, you will be relieving this eye stress.
+Eyesight: Practicing your shooting can’t fix any eye deficiencies, but it can exercise the eye abilities that you already have.
+By giving your eyes a break from staring at screens such as computers, TVs, phones and tablets, you will be relieving this eye stress.

 Increases mental discipline: To the surprise of many, shooting sports are primarily mental sports.
 Experienced marksmen think sport shooting is 90% mental.
 Concentration levels are sharpened and expanded.
 Multiple problem solving activities involving logic, mathematics and creative thinking (thinking “outside the box”) are needed and employed to succeed at any level of the shooting sports.